Squigle Toothpaste - Tooth Builder

 That means you are safe to use it, and you won’t have any allergic reactions.
 Squigle toothpaste is not tested on animals, and it is free from all kinds of chemicals that are known to be harmful to health.
 But Tooth Builder is not vegan-friendly since it uses lactoferrin, lactoferrin has an antimicrobial purpose, and it is derived from cows’ milk.
 It would be better if they obtained this protein from rice or some other plant.
 But lactoferrin is not a dangerous ingredient.
 In the first days of a baby’s birth, mother milk contains six times more lactoferrin than cows’ milk.

-Methocel is really not needed chemical.
+Methocel is really not a needed chemical.
 Squigle says it is derived from trees, and that is fine and natural.
 But toothpaste does not need to foam.
 If it foams, that does not mean it will clean your teeth better.

 Poloxamer is probably the worst ingredient in Tooth Builder Toothpaste.
 Poloxamer is a controversial part.
 There is not much info about it.
 But one study shows that it can increase High Cholesterol if taken in significant amounts.
-But in toothpaste we have small numbers, so the danger is not real.
+But in the toothpaste, we have small numbers, so the danger is not real.

 Glycerin is not needed in toothpaste, like we said many times before.